VasileiosMalt/lihkg-pepe-meme-analysis-pipeline/README.md

 <br> Journal of Digital Social Research, Vol. 4, No. 4, 2022
 <br> **DOI:** [10.33621/jdsr.v4i4.131](https://doi.org/10.33621/jdsr.v4i4.131)

+**⚠️ ATTENTION:** This code was tested and utilised successfully before the paper was published in 2022.
+Its function now is not guaranteed due to potential changes to the LIHKG website or its API since that time.

 The script automates the process of scraping, processing, analyzing, and archiving data from the LIHKG forum to study the use and adaptation of the Pepe the Frog meme during the 2019 Hong Kong Anti-Extradition Bill (anti-ELAB) movement.

 ## 🔬 The Research Context